Pelargonium, geranium : planting and growing

 • Place in sun

-• Bring potted pelargonium out after frosts have passed
+• Bring potted pelargonium out after frosts

 geranium

-When and how to sow pelargoniums or geraniums?
+When and how to sow Pelargoniums or geraniums?

-How to succeed in sowing geranium seeds
+How to successfully sow geranium seeds

 • Cover with 1–2 mm of compost

-• Keep them warm at a minimum temperature of 18°C, ideally 20–25°C
+• Keep in warmth at minimum 18°C, ideally 20–25°C

 • Keep compost moist but not waterlogged